TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ServerAlert/README.md

 - Unprocessed payouts: alerts when approved payouts have not been sent within a configurable number of hours
 - Lightning node offline: alerts when the store's Lightning node is unreachable or not responding
 - Low inbound capacity: alerts when the percentage of channel capacity available for incoming payments falls below a configurable threshold.
+- Channel close detection: compares channel state between checks.
+If a channel disappears it may indicate a force close.
+You will be notified to investigate your Lightning node.
 - Alert Delivery: bell notification only, email only, or both

 Store alerts go to the store owner's email and bell notifications.
 Each store owner configures their own thresholds independently.